 Mr Morrison said that renewable projects like solar and wind are clearly viable, and no longer need government subsidies to progress.

-A funding boost of $1.9 million has also been committed by the Federal Government for the Australian Renewable Energy Agency (ARENA) and The Clean Energy Finance Corporation (CEFC) to invest in new technologies including carbon capture and storage, hydrogen, soil carbon, and green steel.
+A funding boost of $1.9 billion has also been committed by the Federal Government for the Australian Renewable Energy Agency (ARENA) and The Clean Energy Finance Corporation (CEFC) to invest in new technologies including carbon capture and storage, hydrogen, soil carbon, and green steel.

 The CEFC is also set to have its investment rules expanded beyond clean renewable energy projects to include low-emissions projects.
 However the CEFC invested projects must produce less than half of the emissions of the grid.